asyrjasalo/dockoon/bicep/README.md

 ### Revision

-Revisions can be used within API version to implement canary-like deployment.
-Note that a new revision is created in API Management only if the new API specification introduces changes.

-If you want to switch the latest API revision live manually, add parameter `api_set_current=false`.
-By default, **the new revision is set as current**, which may not be wanted in production environment.
+By default, **the new revision is set as live**, which may not always be desired in production.
+If you want to switch the deployed API revision live later, set `api_set_current=false` and switch canary to live whenever suitable.

 ### Subscription